 Guilt – for missing things that other moms don’t.
 But I think we all have guilt in one way or another.
 Personally, I am a better mom because I work.
 It helps me keep a better image of me as a person outside of motherhood and I like that example for my kids.
 But losing some of those moments, I appreciate my time more with them.

-No matter the occasion, what is your go to outfit?
+No matter the occasion, what is your go-to outfit?

 Black, anything black.
 Our scrubs at work are black because of me!
-I’m comfortable in anything black and it’s just Easy to dress up with accessories!
+I’m comfortable in anything black and it’s just easy to dress up with accessories!
 Even one of my favorite pieces in my closet is a black maxi-dress.

 What has been the most challenging moment in your career so far?

 The move I made to Oklahoma City.
-I wanted a practice like my dad had but he practiced in a different time, when things were not as insurance driven.
-It was like the good ol’ days, when people trusted their dentist, and you saw entire families grow up and their kids grow up.
+I wanted a practice like my dad had but he practiced in a different time when things were not as insurance-driven.
+It was like the good ol’ days when people trusted their dentist, and you saw entire families grow up and their kids grow up.
 That’s what I wanted.
 Working for corporate big dentistry was not going to be like any of that.
 And then Pampa just happened, it fit.
 The change of setting was hard to leave in OKC along with friends and family but the practice part was a pretty easy transition.
 And then surprisingly everything else fell into place.

-What is you go-to fashion label?
+What is your go-to fashion label?